 Like other animals’ flesh, the flesh of sea animals contains high amounts of fat and cholesterol.
 “Seafood” is one of the most common causes of food poisoning in the U.S., and almost 7 million Americans are believed to be allergic to it.

 Fish flesh (including shellfish) can accumulate extremely high levels of carcinogenic chemical residues, such as polychlorinated biphenyls (PCBs).
 The flesh of farmed salmon has seven times more PCBs than the flesh of wild-caught salmon.

 According to The New England Journal of Medicine, fish “are the main if not the only source of methyl mercury,” a substance that has been linked to cardiovascular disease, fetal brain damage, blindness, deafness, and problems with motor skills, language, and attention span.
 The Environmental Protection Agency and the FDA warn women of child-bearing age and children to refrain from eating fish such as shark, swordfish, and king mackerel and to consume fewer than 12 ounces a week of other fish flesh because of mercury levels.
 Of course, the best way to avoid the dangers of mercury is to not eat fish at all.

 What You Can Do

-- To combat fishing in your area, post “No Fishing” signs on your land if you have a pond or a lake, join or form an anti-fishing organization, and protest fishing tournaments.
+- To combat fishing in your area, post and hand out “Take a Closer Look at Fish” leaflets on your land if you have a pond or a lake, join or form an anti-fishing organization, and protest fishing tournaments.
 Encourage your legislators to enact or enforce wildlife-protection laws.